Show All Answers

 Visit our Absentee Voting page to find out more.

 The absentee voting process begins with a call or visit to the Midland City Clerk’s Office to request an application for an absent voter’s ballot or by joining our permanent absent voter list.
-Simply call us and ask to join the list or return the form by mail, e-mail, or in person.
+Simply fill out the form online, call us and ask to join the list, or return the form by mail, e-mail, or in person.
 Once an individual is on the permanent absent voter list, they will receive an application to vote before each election.
 After the completed application to vote is received by the Clerk’s Office, a ballot will be mailed directly to the voter or can be picked up by the voter at City Hall.
 If you have questions regarding absentee voting or being added to the permanent absentee voter list, please call (989) 837-3310.

 The Uniformed and Overseas Citizens Absentee Voting Act is commonly referred to as UOCAVA.
 UOCAVA citizens are U.S. citizens who are active members of the Uniformed Services, the Merchant Marine, and the commissioned corps of the Public Health Service and the National Oceanic and Atmospheric Administration, their eligible family members and U.S. citizens residing outside the United States.
 This Act provides the legal basis for these citizens' absentee voting requirements for federal offices.
 Military and overseas voters have the option to email or fax the FPCA into the Clerk's office, which allows them to register to vote and request an AV ballot.